Max Branning: 2006–2021

-Max seemingly shows an interest in Carmel Kazemi (Bonnie Langford), who works at Walford Council's planning department.
+Over the next few months, Max appears to take a romantic interest in next-door resident Carmel Kazemi (Bonnie Langford) and her job in working at Walford Council's planning department.
 On their first date, he uses the opportunity to secretly look at her files from the council.
 When Ian and Jane plan to sell the fish and chip shop, they are shocked to discover the buyer is Weyland & Co.
 Ian pulls out of the deal, fearing Max's motives.
 However, Max convinces Ian that he does not have any ulterior motives and he just wants to move on.
-Max hears that Lauren and her boyfriend Steven Beale (Aaron Sidwell) are engaged, despite Steven lying to Lauren that he has a brain tumour.
-Lauren leaves a message on Max's voicemail, requesting him to refuse Steven when he asks him for permission to marry her.
-However, Max deliberately gives his permission, pretending he did not get Lauren's message.
 Max and Carmel have sex after their second date but he leaves before she wakes up and goes home, where his house appears to show him to be wealthy despite telling people that he lives in a bedsit.
-It is also revealed that he is in a relationship with Fi Browning (Lisa Faulkner), who works for Grafton Hill.
-Fi knows about Max and Carmel's relationship as it is part of a plan to get information from the council.
+It soon turns out that Max is secrectly in a romantic partnership with his colleague Fi Browning (Lisa Faulkner), who works for Grafton Hill.
+Fi knows Max is seducing Carmel as part of their plan to get information from the council.